Hey Woo Developers. I’ve created a visual HTML hook guide for the WooCommerce Checkout Page.

 This is a cool function you can apply to any payment gateways for any order threshold. for example, you may want to disable bank transfers if orders are below $10, or disable PayPal payments if orders are above a certain cart total.
 Here’s what I did.
 Continue reading WooCommerce: How to Disable PayPal on Orders Above $100

-WooCommerce database stores the number of products sold.
+WooCommerce database already stores the number of products sold for you.

 Therefore, you may want to show such number on the product page, close to the Add To Cart button.
 As we’ve seen in my book Ecommerce and Beyond, showing the number of sales for each product can increase your sales conversion rate.

-All you need is pasting the following code in your functions.php to show it in the product summary.
-Continue reading WooCommerce: Show Number Of Products Sold on Product Page
+All you need is pasting the following code in your functions.php.
+Enjoy!
+Continue reading WooCommerce: Show Number Of Products Sold @ Product Page